Prostate seed brachytherapy

 Question: How long after the implant procedure do I have to wait before returning to work or my regular activities?

-Answer: Men who have implants are usually ready to return to their regular activity within three to four days after the procedure.
+Answer: Men who have implants are usually ready to return to their regular activity within 3 to 4 days after the procedure.

 Question: Will I have hair loss or nausea and vomiting after the implant procedure?